maplebird/fanficker/README.md

 Currently only works with base URL.
 I.e. https://forums.spacebattles.com/threads/maplebird-test.1234 will work, but https://forums.spacebattles.com/threads/maplebird-test.1234/page-30#post-75438880 will NOT work.

+If you want to refresh a previously downloaded story, submit its thread URL again on the main page.

 ## Requirements

 Standard rails app.